gcobb321/icloud3_v3_docs/docs/chapters/8_sample-automation-scripts.md

 I use the following iCloud3 sensors and sensor attributes:

-- *gary_iphone_distance_home* - Distance to Home.
-I could also use *sensor.gary_iphone_distance_home* or *sensor.gary_iphone_distance_warehouse* when tracking from several zones.
+- *gary_iphone_zone_distance* - Distance to Home.
+I could also use *sensor.gary_iphone_home_distance* or *sensor.gary_iphone_zone_distance_warehouse* when tracking from several zones.
 - *gary_iphone_zone_name* - Set to the zone name (Home) when in the zone.
-- *sensor.gary_iphone_zone_distance/max_distance attribute* - Set to the 0 when exiting the zone, then set to the furthest distance from the zone while traveling.
+- *sensor.gary_iphone_zone_distance/max_distance attribute* - Set to 0 when exiting the zone, then set to the furthest distance from the zone while traveling.
 This is used to see when I went more than 2 miles and probably driving rather than leaving the Home zone and just walking around the neighborhood.
-I could also use *sensor.gary_iphone_distance_home/max_distance attribute* or *sensor.gary_iphone_distance_warehouse/max_distance attribute* when tracking from several zones.
+I could also use *sensor.gary_iphone_home_distance/max_distance attribute* or *sensor.gary_iphone_zone_distance_warehouse/max_distance attribute* when tracking from several zones.

 My goal is to

 - Open the garage door when I arrive home.
-- Detect if the garage door is open when it should not e.
+- Detect if the garage door is open when it should not be.
 - Display badges showing the stage of the garage door and location of people.
 - Be able to check the status of the garage door.
 - Close it manually if it is open when it should not be.
 - Close it if everyone is far away from Home.

-The following automations and scripts does this reliably as long as I have a good cell signal and the GPS accuracy is within limits.
+The following automations and scripts do this reliably as long as I have a good cell signal and the GPS accuracy is within limits.
 These automations and scripts can be adapted for many other tasks (lights, security system, locks, camera operations, etc).

 #### Example Automations, Scripts and Sensor Templates